top of page

 Illustration 1

-Daily income of a taxpayer does not exceed IDR450,000 and the cumulative amount received/obtained in the following monthly calendar does not exceed IDR4,500,000
+Daily gross income of a taxpayer that does not exceed IDR450,000

 Ratna is a freelance copywriter at PT MNZ, a multimedia company with a weekly contract where Ratna works for 4 hours per week, with a fee of IDR100,000/hour.
-Based on this rate, the income that Ratna received per day does not exceed IDR450,000 and does not exceed IDR4,500,000.
+Based on this rate, the income that Ratna received daily does not exceed IDR450,000.
 Ratna’s income as a freelancer is not withheld with Income Tax Article 21.

 Illustration 2